 - Only about 36% of males with a mental illness in the US actually receive treatment.

-There are options for getting help if you find that you are thinking about suicide.You can always call the national suicide prevention hotline at 800-273-8255 if you’re thinking about suicide.
-If you know someone who is dealing with thoughts of suicide, be sure to get them help.
+There are options for getting help if you find that you are thinking about suicide.You can always call the national suicide prevention hotline at 800-273-8255 for quick support and guidance.
+If you know someone who is dealing with thoughts of suicide, be sure to get them help as soon as possible.

-22% of men have used illegal drugs or misused prescription drugs within the last year.
-About 11% of males age 12-20 report binge-drinking in 2018.8 We know men seek treatment at lower rates, which makes it more likely that substance abuse goes untreated in much of the male population.
+Within the last year, about 22% of men have used illegal drugs or misused prescription drugs.
+About 11% of males aged 12-20 reported binge-drinking in 2018.9 We know men seek treatment at lower rates, which makes it more likely that substance use disorder goes untreated in much of the male population.
 Substance abuse can complicate other mental health conditions, as well as promote risk-taking behaviors.

 Typical treatment options for substance abuse include detoxification programs through in-patient hospitalization, intensive outpatient hospitalization programs, outpatient substance abuse therapy, and maintenance/accountability programs such as 12-step programs like Alcoholics Anonymous, Narcotics Anonymous, or Celebrate Recovery.

-About 2% of men in the USA can be diagnosed with generalized anxiety disorder and roughly 20% of men will experience an anxiety disorder in their lifetime.10,12 Men can develop anxiety symptoms for a variety of reasons from environmental, such as chronic stress from a job or living situation or poverty, to medical, such as having a heart condition or abnormal testosterone levels.
-Anxiety is typically treated through psychotherapy, medication, and lifestyle changes.
+About 2% of men in the USA are diagnosed with generalized anxiety disorder, and roughly 20% of men will experience an anxiety disorder in their lifetime.11,13 Men can develop anxiety symptoms for a variety of reasons from environmental, such as chronic stress from a job or living situation or poverty, to medical, such as having a heart condition or abnormal testosterone levels.
+Anxiety is typically treated with psychotherapy, medication, and lifestyle changes.

-2.3 million Americans are affected by bipolar disorder, and an equal amount of men and women develop the illness.11 Treatment for bipolar disorder consists primarily of pharmaceutical interventions paired with psychotherapy.
+2.3 million Americans are affected by bipolar disorder, and an equal amount of men and women develop the illness.12 Treatment for bipolar disorder consists primarily of pharmaceutical interventions paired with psychotherapy.

-With men, while there can be elements of body image involved in eating disorders; men tend to use food as either a way to obtain a sense of control, or a way of coping with other emotions.
+While there can be elements of body image involved in eating disorders, men tend to use food as either a way to obtain a sense of control, or a way of coping with other emotions.

 Addressing the Stigma of Mental Health for Men